silentz/arch-linux-install-guide/README.md

 </pre>
 </dd></dl>

-5. [Use mode] Unmount filesystem and close LUKS device after using it:
+5. Unmount filesystem and close LUKS device after using it:

 <dl><dd>
 <pre>